biocompute-objects/BCO_Documentation/BCO_Spec_V1.2.md

 ### 2.5.5 Script driver "script_driver"

 The reference to an executable that can be launched in order to perform a sequence of commands described in the script (see above) in order to run the pipeline.
 For example, if the pipeline is driven by a HIVE script, the script driver is the "hive" execution engine.
-For CWL based scripts specify "cwl-runner".
-Another very general script driver commonly used in Linux based operating systems is "shell" and the type of scripts it can run are operating system shell scripts.
+For CWL based scripts specify `cwl-runner`.
+Another very general script driver commonly used in Linux based operating systems is `shell` and the type of scripts it can run are operating system shell scripts.
 The combination of script driver and script is a capability to run a particular sequence of computational steps in order to produce BCO outputs given the inputs and parameters.

 It is noteworthy to mention that scripts and script drivers by themselves can be objects.
 These objects can exist in internal (BCO) or external databases and be publicly or privately accessible.